ntuliuteam/ZeroBN/README.md

 Copyright (c) HP-NTU Digital Manufacturing Corporate Lab, Nanyang Technological University, Singapore.

-If you use the tool or adapt the tool in your works or publications, you are required to cite the following reference:
+If you use the tool or adapt the tool in your works or publications, you are required to cite the following references:
 ```bib
 @inproceedings{huai2021zerobn,
   title={ZeroBN: Learning Compact Neural Networks For Latency-Critical Edge Systems},